Applications are only accepted via the application platform. The platform can be accessed here.

 Please note that sending reference letters by E-Mail directly to us is not possible.
 Our system will contact your referees instead, using the E-Mail addresses you have provided for them during your application.

-Please note that all letters of reference must be submitted before the end of the application deadline.
+Please note that all letters of reference must be submitted before the end of the deadline stated in the e-mail containing the upload link.
+Referees will have two additional weeks after the application deadline to upload their letters.

 Applicants should familiarize themselves with the research interests of the BGTS faculty and should indicate the supervisor(s) of their choice.
 Yet, we kindly ask you not to contact faculty members prior to your application or to send your research proposal to a faculty member for comments.
 The BGTS has very strict regulations, which do not allow for detailed comments on research proposals by faculty members.
 Faculty members will not review your proposal.
 Hence, please refrain from sending us or faculty members any documents for review!